Farmscape for September 21, 2017

-In response to Canadian Pig Code of Practice changes which will require gestating sows to be housed in groups, researchers working on behalf of Swine Innovation Pork have been exploring the social dynamics of group housed sows.
+In response to Canadian Pig Code of Practice changes which will require gestating sows to be housed in groups, researchers working on behalf of Swine Innovation Porc have been exploring the social dynamics of group housed sows.

 Dr. Jennifer Brown, a Research Scientist Ethology with the Prairie Swine Centre, says the biggest challenge has been addressing aggression.

 Clip-Dr. Jennifer Brown-Prairie Swine Centre:

 Certainly in the wild we don't see groups of pigs in general mixing at all.

 They are in very discrete groups and they remain quite isolated throughout their life and don't join with other groups of pigs so we're asking them, in our pens and barns, to work out their differences when they would prefer just to separate and be in separate pens.

 Factors related to their levels of aggression would be familiarity, so sow that are familiar with other animals from previous gestations are going to be less aggressive towards one another because they are capable of recognizing each other.

 There's certainly genetic selection that can be to choose animals that are going to be more passive and less aggressive when mixed in a group.

 Then our rearing practices, we can certainly work on ways of encouraging earlier socialization.

 Some researchers have mixed pigs allowing litters to comingle at as early as 12 days which is more of a natural age for pigs in the wild to be socialized with other members of the group.